Skip to main content

 Common Questions

-You may not need many supplements if you eat a high-quality diet, but most adults still have one or two true gaps.
+You may not need many supplements if you eat a high-quality diet, but most adults still have 1 or 2 true gaps.
 Vitamin D is low in most people who live north of Atlanta because of weak winter sunlight.
 Magnesium and omega-3s are commonly low even in good eaters.
 We test before we recommend.

 Most generic multivitamins are not worth taking because the doses are too low for the actual deficiencies and too high for nutrients you do not need.
 We prefer targeted single-nutrient supplements at clinical doses, chosen from your lab data.
 Some patients with restricted diets do benefit from a quality multivitamin.